ClickCease

 Many things can be done to reduce pedestrian collisions:

-Improving the design and materials of roadways and implementing educational and community programs have great potential.
-Some of the essential categories of engineering changes that can be made to roadways include the separation of pedestrians from vehicles by time or space, measures that increase pedestrians’ visibility and conspicuity, and reducing vehicle speeds.
+Improving roadway design and materials and implementing educational and community programs have great potential.
+Some of the essential engineering changes that can be made to roadways include separating pedestrians from vehicles by time or space, increasing pedestrian visibility and conspicuity, and reducing vehicle speeds.
+Separation countermeasures reduce the exposure of pedestrians to potential harm on the roadside and when crossing the street.
+Some effective separation countermeasures include:

 • Sidewalks